-Like it or not, the arrival of this new era means that replacing your lights will never be quite the same.
+In other words, the age of the LED is here, and you only need travel so far as your local lighting aisle to see the change.
 With all of the new options out there (not to mention the disappearance of some important old ones), finding the perfect bulb can seem pretty daunting.
 New lights that promise to last 20 years and save you hundreds of dollars might sound good in theory, but how do you know which one is the right one for you?
 How do you know the bulb you're buying is going to be bright enough?
-And what if you're just not ready to say goodbye to your incandescents?
+What about color temperature?
+Color... rendering?

 Well, fear not, because we've got you covered with a handy guide that's chock-full of all the information you'll need to make sure that your next light bulb is the right bulb.

 We've all gotten to know incandescents quite well over the past 135 years or so, but times are changing.
 These days, you've got more options than ever before, and familiarizing yourself with them is the first step toward finding the right bulb.